Abstract Bergman kernel expansion and its applications: -coordinates and -frames

 \begin{definition} Let $p>0$ be any positive integer.
 Let $x_0\in M$ be a point.
 Let $(z_1,\cdots,z_n)$ be a holomorphic coordinate system centered at $x_0$.
 Let $(g_{\alpha\bar\beta})$ be the \ka metric matrix.
 If it satisfies

 for $\alpha, \beta=1,\cdots,n$ and any nonnegative integers $(p_1,\cdots,p_n)$ with $p>p_1+\cdots+p_n\neq 0$.
 Then we call the coordinate system a $K$-coordinate system of order $p$. \end{definition}

-The existence of $K$-coordinate system was known to the string theorists in the nineteen eighties.
-However, the result had been known to Bochner long ago.
+The existence of $K$-coordinate system was known to the string theorists in the 1980s.
+However, the result had been known to Bochner long time ago.
 We refer to~\cite{bo} for the proof of the existence of $K$-coordinates.

 If the metric is analytic, then we can take $p$ to be $+\infty$.
 In this case, the $K$-coordinate system is unique up to an affine transformation.

 Similar to the above, we make the following definition